The Haunted Mansion attraction at Disneyland and Walt Disney World is steeped in mystery and history.

 The cleverly-crafted experience designed by Disney’s Imagineers, background painter Claude Coates and character designer Marc Davis (who created the look of villains like Cruella de Vil and Maleficent, among others) has also been the subject of many present-day artists’ paintings, drawings, and other works.

 Such is the case of illustrator and cartoonist Vince Dorse, creator of the award-winning comic, “Untold Tales of Bigfoot.”
 Dorse has a knack for drawing cute animals and monsters kids don’t mind finding under their beds in their closets, and he used his talents to create what he calls a “rideable” poster of the Haunted Mansion attraction.

-Attractions designed during the same time period as the Haunted Mansion–such as the Pirates of the Caribbean attraction–have a certain “flow” to them that you won’t find in the spooky homestead of the 999 happy haunts.
-In the Pirates of the Caribbean attraction, one room flows into the next, and it makes sense, as far as time and space are concerned.
+Attractions designed during the same period as the Haunted Mansion–such as the Pirates of the Caribbean attraction–have a specific “flow” to them that you won’t find in the spooky homestead of the 999 happy haunts.
+In the Pirates of the Caribbean attraction, one room flows into the next, and it makes sense as far as time and space are concerned.
 But in the Haunted Mansion attraction, you may have noticed that the “flow” from room to room just isn’t there, which isn’t a problem if you’re traveling by Doom Buggy.